Find Your Marathon: Active Reflection

 Whether you're pursuing a degree (or two!), launching a new career, or embarking on a significant life change, the path forward won't be easy.
 Beginnings are uncomfortable and endings have their own particular form of resistance, so really it’s the middle part that’s especially rewarding.
 How to get there?
 How will you enter your flow?
 What is your motivation?

 First, be kind to yourself, quiet the noise, take time to reflect, and find the process that works for you, Your pace doesn't have to be fast, your process can be slow and steady as long as you remain aligned with your core values and intentional goals.
-Step by step, angst by angst, small achievement by achievement, keep moving forward.
-You are worth the hard work.
+Step by step, achievement by achievement, keep moving forward.
 Similar to running, equipping yourself with the right gear and surrounding yourself with a supportive community of mentors for holistic guidance—mind, body, and spirit—can make all the difference.
 Assemble your support system and break through inertia by taking that crucial first step.

 Tap into that inner intrinsic motivation that propels you forward.
 Where do you want to be in five years?
 Ten years?